It’s been an inspiring and productive few weeks having met some very ambitious people who want to make a difference with their business ideas.

 Big question!

-I have learned so so much from my many conversations and coaching sessions.
+I have learned so so much from my many coaching sessions.
 And to try to distill what’s necessary to succeed down to it’s fundamental essence is hard.

 But one resounding theme keeps coming up time and time again, and that is the necessary marriage between peak performance and the power of vulnerability.